eastonkurth/xworm-rce/README.md

 # discord.gg/exposing

-please use this responsibly and only test it on urself thanks bye
+please **use this responsibly** and only test it on urself. this is made for people wondering how xworm works or are just curious to try stuff out+

 tags: